-Dextrocardia is a heart condition that makes the heart move out of its usual position.
+Dextrocardia is a heart condition in which the heart is not in its usual position.
 It points towards the right side of your chest instead of the left side.
 The condition is congenital, meaning that people are born with it, but it's rare.

 Dextrocardia can also happen when all your visceral organs are on the "wrong" side of the body.
 For example, the liver and spleen may also be out of their usual position.
 This type of dextrocardia is called situs inversus.
 Sometimes doctors can correct the condition through surgery.
-Dextrocardia can be congenital, which happens at birth, or develop later in life.
+Dextrocardia can be congenital, which happens at birth.

 What Causes Dextrocardia?